CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

 `reduce()`, and `write()`: the three common steps of the map-reduce algorithm.

-Besides these three methods you also need to implement the `includes()` method that return the names of the PHP files that should be loaded before a WordCount instance is serialized.
+Besides these three methods you also need to implement the `includes()` method that returns the names of the PHP files that should be loaded before a WordCount instance is serialized.